Seth Rao

 But what is the impact of improved data quality for business?
 At the core, quality data results in improved business performance.
 Research found that digitally mature firms are 26% more profitable than their peers.
 Mckinsey Consulting found that companies that are insight-driven report above-market growth and EBITDA (earnings before interest, taxes, depreciation and amortization) increases of up to 25%.

 So, what exactly is data quality?
 Data is considered to be of high quality if they are fit for use in operations, compliance and decision-making.
 However, there are many myths associated with realizing data quality and this is creating misconceptions on data quality.
-Against the backdrop, this article looks at three important data quality myths and their corresponding realities.
+In this article, we’ll explore three widespread myths about data quality and shed light on the realities businesses need to embrace to stay ahead.

 Data is a business asset only if it is managed well—otherwise, it is a liability.
 Data has the potential to improve the company’s revenue, reduce expenses, mitigate risk and become a valuable business asset.
 But it has some serious limitations.